jbtiglao/team-profile-generator/README.md

 ### Features
 The application has the following features and functionalities:

-1. Upon initializing the application, the user or manager is prompted to enter the following information about the team manager: name, employee ID, email address, and office number.
+1. Upon initializing the application on Visual Studio Code, the user or manager is prompted to enter the following information about the team manager: name, employee ID, email address, and office number.

 2. When the user enters the last manager prompt response, all manager information will appear or are logged on the terminal.